PSAC-component union wants to reject deal with Treasury Board | CBC News

 PSAC-component union wants to reject deal with Treasury Board

-With nearly 36,000 members, CEIU is largest component represented by tentative deal
+At nearly 36,000 members, CEIU is largest group represented by tentative deal

-The leadership behind one of PSAC's component unions is asking its members to vote against the tentative deal reached with the Treasury Board earlier this week.
+The leadership behind one of the Public Service Alliance of Canada (PSAC)'s component unions is asking its members to vote against the tentative deal reached with the Treasury Board earlier this week.

 The national executive of the Canada Employment Immigration Union (CEIU), which has nearly 36,000 members, held a meeting on Monday and decided to campaign their members to not ratify the tentative deal.